mgechev/blog.mgechev.com/_drafts/angular2-first-impressions.md

 - Using statically typed language:
   - You get type errors **compile-time** and run-time.
 This way it'll be easier to debug your code and you will be more secure that what you've developed (in this case AngularJS 2.0) actually works.
 When it happens to develop a single-page application, bigger than 10k lines of code, the lack of compile-time checking leads to quite painful experience, even with big test coverage of your code.
   - You get better auto-completion by the text editors and IDEs.
 [WebStorm 10 supports TypeScript 1.5 + decorators and ES6 modules](https://www.jetbrains.com/webstorm/whatsnew/).
-For vim you can use the [typescript-tools](https://github.com/clausreinke/typescript-tools), which could be integrated with EMACS and SublimeText.
-You will get hints for method names, parameters, parameters types by your editor/IDE for each AngularJS method (yes, with Tern.js or Flow you can get the same experience but based on JSDoc or some very sophisticated decisions based on the AST of your code, now it'll be much less tricky).
+For vim you can use the [typescript-tools](https://github.com/clausreinke/typescript-tools), which could be integrated with emacs and SublimeText.
+You will get hints for method names, parameters, parameters types by your editor/IDE for each AngularJS method (yes, with Tern.js or Flow you can get the same experience but based on JSDoc or some very sophisticated decisions made using the AST of your code, now it'll be much less tricky).
   - The JavaScript VM is able to make better code optimizations.
 Since when we define that given property/variable has specific type we sign some kind of contract with the JavaScript VM, this way it is much easier for it to reason about the types of the variables, which are being used and to do better run-time optimizations ([for instance](https://github.com/sq/JSIL/wiki/Optimizing-dynamic-JavaScript-with-inline-caches)).
 - About TypeScript:
   - TypeScript is superset of ES6, which is superset of ES5 (ES5 ⊆ ES6 ⊆ TypeScript).
 AngularJS 2.0 production build is being transpiled to ES5 in order to be executable by the modern browsers.
 You also can chose whether you want to write your code in ES5, ES6, TypeScript (of course if you chose ES6, TypeScript your code should go through a process of compilation in order to be transpiled).
   - TypeScript is being one of the best languages, which are being transpiled to JavaScript, which has allows optional type checking.
   - TypeScript is developed and supported by Microsoft, which gives us stability that it is unlikely the support to be dropped unexpectedly.

+In the past I've actively considered using a language with static type system, for building my single-page apps.
+I was thinking mostly about Dart, the fact that the types there are optional wasn't a concern, because in the critical areas of your code you would be able to use them and you'll get all the benefits a statically typed language provides.
+TypeScript seemed like a nice language but I've never thought it is going to shine the way it does now.
+Anyway, TypeScript seems like a better option because of its syntax - much easier to learn given it is superset of ES6.

 ### Quick FAQ: